vinay-sj/python-flask-microservices/README.md

   * [Synthetic Monitoring](https://docs.datadoghq.com/synthetics/)

     It allows you to observe how your systems and applications are performing using simulated requests and actions from around the globe.
-Datadog tracks the performance of your webpages and APIs from the backend to the frontend, and at various network levels (HTTP, SSL, DNS, TCP, UDP, ICMP, and WebSocket) in a controlled and stable way, alerting you about faulty behavior such as regressions, broken features, high response times, and unexpected status codes.
+Datadog tracks the performance of your webpages and APIs from the backend to the frontend, and at various network levels in a controlled and stable way, alerting you about faulty behavior.
+* We have integrated Datadog to the application, Github repository, Jenkins instance and AWS.

 ### AWS: //TODO More info to add here